The Davis Center

 Sound-based therapies should not just include listening to programs.
 When a program is at The Trunk of The Tree and is a Listening Training Program, the therapy must include active voice work, meaning the use of a microphone through a special device to actively work the connection between the voice, the ear, and the brain The goal of which, is better cohesion between these three systems.
 There are many existing programs that feel they incorporate The Tomatis Effect but the effect is only in place when the ability to monitor one's voice and ear is built into the program.

 Ms. Davis has designed a Diagnostic Evaluation for Therapy Protocol (DETP®) which incorporates all the components of The Tree of Sound Enhancement Therapy.
 No other center has permission to use this test battery within their procedures.
 Many centers say that they incorporate The Tree analogy but cannot possibly understand the interpretation of how the processes integrate themselves without the specific test data obtained from the test battery.
-Until such time as Ms. Davis can put the test battery into a shared format, the only place to obtain the testing is at The Davis Center in Succasunna, NJ or at an Off-Site Testing Outreach where Ms. Davis has agreed to do testing.
+Until such time as Ms. Davis can put the test battery into a shared format, the only place to obtain the testing is through Ms. Davis at a The Davis Center Outreach location, or a facility in the Syracuse, NY area where Ms. Davis has agreed to do testing.
+This location will be provided in 2015.

 The Davis Center is one of a kind!
-We evaluate the whole person by evaluating the processes between the voice, the ear and the brain.
-It is not the therapy alone, the diagnosis alone, or the emphasis on one sensory modality or specific skill that we promote.
-Instead, we strive to support change for the entire body to work better and in better harmony.
+Ms. Davis evaluates the whole person by evaluating the processes between the voice, the ear and the brain.
+With The Davis Model of Sound Intervention®, the success does not come from the therapy by itself, or knowing the diagnosis, or placing emphasis on one sensory modality or specific skill.
+Instead, The Davis Model of Sound Intervention® strives to support change for the entire body to work better and in better harmony.
 By repatterning the body's natural form and function, each client has the potential for improved learning, and development, as well as being able to maintain their wellness.
 Ms. Davis incorporates her knowledge of audiology, education and sound therapy into a unique process and provides the foundation for the future growth of sound therapy.
 You can begin the process now!
+Click on our Schedule an Appointment Button on our Home page.